Joel Coen: Early life and education

+Career

 With Ethan

-After graduating from New York University, Joel worked as a production assistant on a variety of industrial films and music videos.
+After graduating from New York University, Joel worked as a production assistant on a variety of industrial films, music videos, and low-budget horror movies, including Nightmare.
 He developed a talent for film editing and met Sam Raimi while assisting Edna Ruth Paul in editing Raimi's first feature film, The Evil Dead (1981).

 The brothers made their debut with Blood Simple (1984), a neo-noir starring John Getz, Frances McDormand, Dan Hedaya and M. Emmet Walsh.
 Due to DGA regulations, Joel received sole directing credit while Ethan received sole production credit.
 This would remain the case until 2004's The Ladykillers.
 It marked the first of many collaborations between the Coens and composer Carter Burwell.
 It was also the screen debut of Joel's wife, McDormand, who went on to feature in many of the Coens' films.

 The brothers wanted to follow their debut with something fast-paced and funny.
 They directed Raising Arizona (1987), which starred Nicolas Cage and Holly Hunter, and marked the first of many collaborations between the Coens and John Goodman.
 The two continued to direct throughout the 1990s, with the black comedy thriller Barton Fink (1991) winning the Palme d'Or and being nominated for one Oscar.
 They directed Fargo (1996), a black comedy crime film that won many accolades, including the Academy Award for Best Actress for star Frances McDormand, as well as winning the brothers Best Original Screenplay, their first Oscar win.
 The Big Lebowski (1998) is a crime comedy following Jeff "The Dude" Lebowski (Jeff Bridges).
 It became a cult classic.

 Other Oscar-nominated films the duo directed in the 2000s included O Brother, Where Art Thou?
 (2000) and The Man Who Wasn't There (2001).
 In 2007, the two made No Country for Old Men, adapted from the 2005 novel of the same name by Cormac McCarthy.
 The film stars Josh Brolin, Tommy Lee Jones and Javier Bardem.
 No Country received nearly universal critical praise, garnering a 94% "Fresh" rating at Rotten Tomatoes.
 It won four Academy Awards, including Best Picture, Best Director and Best Adapted Screenplay, all of which were received by the Coens, as well as Best Supporting Actor received by Bardem for his portrayal of hitman Anton Chigurh.
-The Coens, as "Roderick Jaynes", were also nominated for Best Editing, but didn't win.
+The Coens, as "Roderick Jaynes", were also nominated for Best Editing, but did not win.
 It was the first time since 1961 (when Jerome Robbins and Robert Wise won for West Side Story) that two directors received the Academy Award for Best Director at the same time.

 Other well-received films they directed together throughout the next decade included A Serious Man (2009), True Grit (2010), Inside Llewyn Davis (2013), Hail Caesar!
 (2016) and The Ballad of Buster Scruggs (2018).
 They also co-wrote the script for Steven Spielberg's Bridge of Spies (2015).